-Now this recipe uses both ground beef and mild Italian sausage, but feel free to change it up to fit your family’s tastes.
-It could be all Italian sausage, all beef, or you could go for a hot Italian sausage if you want to get spicy 😉
+This recipe uses both ground beef and mild Italian sausage, but feel free to change it up to fit your family’s tastes.
+It could be all Italian sausage, all beef, or you could go for a hot Italian sausage if you want to get spicy.

-So the morning of, all you need to do is brown your meats with the onion and garlic… making sure you crumble up the meat pretty well.
+All you need to do is brown your meats with the onion and garlic… making sure you crumble up the meat pretty well.
 For me, my best tool for that is my potato masher.
-That’s right, you read that correctly lol.
 I start with my wooden spoon to break it up into large chunks, then go to town mashing away with my potato masher.
 It crumbles up meat like a pro!

 Once the meat is browned, drain it, then add it to the bottom of your slow cooker.
-Next, add in your cans of diced tomatoes, crushed tomatoes and tomato sauce.
-Season it up, and give it a good stir to combine it all.
-Now just pop the lid on, set it to low, and you’re done!
+Next, add in the remaining ingredients, pop the lid on, set it to low, and you’re done!

 You deserve this sauce… treat yourself!